-Not everyone likes wheat bran or, indeed can tolerate it, so is there an alternative for you High Fiber Diet Plan?
+Not everyone likes wheat bran or, indeed can tolerate it, so is there an alternative for your High Fiber Diet Plan?

 Indeed there is.
 Dr. Read found rice bran surprisingly superior even to wheat bran as a laxative.

-He had eight healthy young men eat either 15 grams of fiber in wheat bran or powdered rice bran or no supplement for ten-days periods.
+He had eight healthy young men eat either 15 g. of fiber in wheat bran or powdered rice bran or no supplement for ten-days periods.

-Both bran boosted stool frequency and output of feces, but rice bran was clearly superior.
+Both brans boosted stool frequency and output of feces, but rice bran was clearly superior.